brueningf/climate-watchtower/README.md

 I. Data ingestion and auditing

 - Reliable consumption: a multi-threaded RabbitMQ consumer reads raw events from a queue.
-- Immutable write: the raw event JSON is persisted to the audit ledger as a durable record.
+- Immutable write: the raw event JSON is persisted to TimescaleDB as a durable record.

 II.
 Real-time anomaly processing